kubeedge/community/sig-robotics/proposal/Generating Action Sequences for Robot Task Plans using LLM/README.md

 By building RobotAgent and its related components.The scope of RobotAgent and its related suite includes:

-- Building a RobotAgent capable of task planning, environment observation, and phenomena reasoning based on structural prompt to enable complex task planning and processing abilities.
+- Building a RobotAgent capable of task planning, environment observation, and phenomena reasoning based on structural prompt to enable complex task planning and processing abilities based on the ability of LLM.
 - Providing the ability to utilize large language models for RobotAgent.
 - Building the RobotController.
 RobotAgent can use RobotController to control the robot.
 Developer need to implement all abilities of the robot.
 - Building the RobotObserver.
 RobotAgent can use RobotObserver know about current environment information, which helps RobotAgent make a better decision-making.